pandayed/PythonNotes/README.md

-# LearningPython
+# Python Notes
-Feel free to fork, make changes and send pull requests to make this repo better.
+Feel free to use, review and contribute to make this repo better.